isomerpages/mse-zerowaste/_users/02-business.md

 ---
 layout: leftnav-page-content
-title: What you can do as an a business
+title: What you can do as a business
 permalink: /users/business/
 breadcrumb: What you can do
 collection_name: users